The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from

-Specifically, AT 2017gfo was consistent with kilonova predictions whereby at the coalescence of a BNS system, $10^{-4}-10^{-2} M_{\odot}$ of neutron-rich material are ejected at velocities of $0.1-0.3c$ in the equatorial plane due to tidal effects \citep[e.g.][]{rosswog_mass_ejection, hotokezaka_mass_ejection}.
+Specifically, AT 2017gfo was consistent with kilonova predictions whereby at the coalescence of a BNS system, $10^{-4}-10^{-2}$ M$_{\odot}$ of neutron-rich material are ejected at velocities of $0.1-0.3c$ in the equatorial plane due to tidal effects \citep[e.g.][]{rosswog_mass_ejection, hotokezaka_mass_ejection}.
 Additional mass was predicted to be ejected in the polar direction from the contact region at the time of the merger \citep[e.g.][]{bauswein_mass_ejection, hotokezaka_mass_ejection}.
-Lanthanides formed in low electron-fraction material, such as the equatorial tidal ejecta, have a high opacity \citep{kasen_opacity, tanaka_hotokezaka_opacity}, making the light curve redder, fainter, and longer lived compared to low lanthanide ejecta \citep{barnes_kasen_opacity, grossman_opacity}, such as that from to polar regions.
+Lanthanides formed in low electron-fraction material, such as the equatorial tidal ejecta, have a high opacity \citep{kasen_opacity, tanaka_hotokezaka_opacity}, making the light curve redder, fainter, and longer lived compared to low lanthanide ejecta \citep{barnes_kasen_opacity, grossman_opacity}, such as that from the polar regions.
 The result, seen in AT 2017gfo, is a kilonova of at least two components: one blue and short-lived from the lanthanide-poor ejecta, and one red and longer-lived from the lanthanide-rich ejecta.
 For a review of this event, see for e.g. \cite{Nakar2020} and \cite{margutti2021}.